This blog may contain affiliate links. Read our disclosure policy for more info.

 Non-alcoholic drinks are also available and minors are allowed in the ice bars too!

-23. Bus to the Remarkables Ski Field
+17. Bus to the Remarkables Ski Field

-During the winter in Queenstown, you can get a bus up and back to the Remarkables ski field for $30 NZD.
+During the winter in Queenstown, you can get a bus up and back to the Remarkables ski field for $25 NZD.

 Even if you don’t want to ski or snowboard, there is an amazing view up there and it’s fun to play in the snow!
 You don’t need to have ski or snowboard passes to hang out at the ski fields, the passes are just for using the chairlifts.
 So play in the snow, climb the hills, and slide down the slopes as you please!

 You can also drive yourself up to the Remarkables.
-Just be cautious that in the winter that you may need to have snow chains.
+Just be cautious that in the winter you may need to have snow chains.
 You can hire snow chains in Queenstown for the day for $20 NZD from ski and snowboard rental shops.

-Related Read: If you are interested in the other Queenstown ski fields read about what it’s like to hit the slopes at Cardrona Ski Resort.
+Related Read: If you are interested in the other Queenstown ski fields, read about what it’s like to hit the slopes at Cardrona Ski Resort.

-24. Visit local Wineries and Vineyards
+18. Visit local Wineries and Vineyards

 You don’t need to spend hundreds of dollars on a wine tour to check out some of the incredible wineries near Queenstown.
 Central Otago is world-famous for incredible Pinot Noir, so visiting a couple of the wineries in the area is a must for any wine lover!

-An Aqua Bike is a huge bike that floats on water.
+An Aqua Bike is another fun activity, it is a huge bike that floats on water.
 You peddle the same as you would on a normal bike but this giant bike allows you to float on the surface!
+At the lakefront at the beach, you can rent one of these Aqua Bikes from Paddle Queenstown for 25 mins for $50 NZD.
+This is for two people, so $25 NZD each!

 This is a great little adventure and a budget option when compared to going on a guided kayaking tour.